With bright colours, non-stop revelry and sheer exuberance, Chinese New Year is one festival that demands all of your attention—and energy.

 The heart of Chinese New Year is ultimately a celebration of home and family, hence gatherings with family and relatives around the dining table are de rigueur.

-And nowhere is this seen more clearly than in the tradition of Reunion Dinner, held on the eve of the new year.
-Family members rush back home (sometimes from very far away) in order to share this one most important meal of the year with loved ones.
+And nowhere is this seen more clearly than in the tradition of Reunion Dinner, held on the eve of Chinese New Year.
+Family members return home (sometimes travelling from overseas) to share this most important meal with loved ones.

 The following days are then spent visiting relatives and friends, conveying blessings of good fortune for the year ahead and enjoying time with the ones who matter most.